-The postdoctoral research supplement enables principal investigators with eligible NHLBI research grants/contracts to include postdoctoral individuals from underrepresented racial and ethnic groups, and individuals with disabilities in their projects.
-Nationally, underrepresented groups in biomedical research careers include but are not limited to African Americans, Hispanic Americans, American Indians/Alaska Natives, Native Hawaiians, and Pacific Islanders.
+This supplement enables principal investigators with eligible NHLBI research grants/contracts to include undergraduate students in their projects.
+Priority is given to applications requesting support for individuals, from underrepresented racial and ethnic groups, individuals with disabilities, and/or individuals from disadvantaged backgrounds.
+Nationally, underrepresented groups in biomedical research careers include but are not limited to African Americans, Hispanic Americans, American Indians/Alaska Natives, Native Hawaiians and Pacific Islanders.

 Research Supplements to Promote Diversity Web links: